petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-1-getting-started-with-clarity/the-liferay-solution.md

 ## Content Management System (CMS)

-Liferay's user-friendly CMS empowers Clarity's business users to create, publish, and manage content, pages, and multimedia across different channels faster<!--ALT: to compose engaging digital experiences across all channels-->.
-With it, Clarity can streamline their content lifecycle management, improve website maintenance, and enable agile responses to market shifts. <!-- This intuitive interface avoids limitations associated with complex design interfaces, promoting agility and efficiency in website maintenance and content updates.
-This can help Clarity achieve widespread adoption of Liferay across their departments. -->
+Liferay's user-friendly CMS empowers Clarity's business users to create, publish, and manage content, pages, and multimedia across different channels faster.
+With it, Clarity can streamline their content lifecycle management, improve website maintenance, and enable agile responses to market shifts.
+By avoiding the obstacles of complex design interfaces, Clarity can better achieve widespread adoption of Liferay across their departments.

 <!--TASK: Insert img ![]() -->